• Skip to primary navigation

 You certainly can!
 This is something that sets them apart than other eggplant varieties, in that they can be eaten as crudite or raw in salads.
 They are really tender and easy to eat.
 Aside from preparing in curry and spicy basil dishes, they are actually most commonly eaten raw.
 Simply slice them up and serve them with your favorite dip.

-Can you eat the seeds?
+Can you eat thai eggplant seeds?

 Yes, you can.
 Thai eggplant have a lot of seeds in them and it can be difficult to remove them while still retaining the meat.
 When the fruit is less mature, the seeds are lighter in color and more tender.
 The more ripe the fruit (it tends to turn yellow on the outside as it ripens) the harder and less palatable the seeds.
 They also become darker in color and turn brown.
 You can remove them in you would like, but cooking them should be enough for most people to enjoy.thai eggplant sliced single

-Do you have to peel them?
+Do you have to peel this eggplant?

 Not at all!
 The skin of thai eggplant is soft and thin.
 There is no need to peel.